Kith Meng: Politics

 Commentators have compared Meng to other well-known Asian tycoons including Singapore's Lee Kuan Yew and Thailand's Thaksin Shinawatra.
 However, Meng has downplayed suggestions he may one day stand for Prime Minister, saying, "leave politics to the politicians".
-Still, Meng often accompanies Cambodia's Prime Minister Hun Sen abroad to help promote Cambodia's economic interests and is a strong supporter of Hun Sen. Meng carries the honorary title of "Neak Oknha", a title bestowed by the Royal Family on those who make contributions of $10,000,000 or more.
+Meng often accompanied Cambodia's then-prime minister, Hun Sen, on overseas trips to help promote Cambodia's economic interests and has been described as a strong supporter of Hun Sen. Meng carries the honorary title of "Neak Oknha", a title bestowed by the Royal Family on those who make contributions of $100,000 or more.

 Philanthropy

 In 2020, Kith Meng and his spouse donated $500,000 to the Cambodian government to fight COVID-19.
 Meng joined hands in providing donation to the Royal Government of Cambodia to help tackle and support the landmine clearing projects across the Kingdom and the annual support towards the Cambodian Red Cross's humanitarian projects and Kantha Bopha Children's Hospital.